holdings420/Preservingbiologicalmass/README.md

 - Direct drying of fruit/plant matter to the specified water activity level of the mixture or blending freeze dried fruit/plant matter to lower the water activity level.
 - Blending the fruit/plant matter with sweeteners, organic acids, freeze dried fruit/plant matter.
 - Sonication of preserve to create a metastable product at 20khz - 120khz with sonic power density of 10w/l - 40w/l for 30 minutes - 4 hour depending on the frequency and wattage density.
 40w/l has best performance.
 - Keeping the mixture at a temperature between -10C to 40C for a raw processed product.
+The lower the temperature the better.
 - Keeping the atmospheric pressure for the mixture between .5 atm to 2 atm to decrease the amount of natural volatiles from vaporizing.
+The higher the pressure the better.

 ## Pasturization via heat to create a fruit dense jam.
 - Temperature	Time	Pasteurization Type